-obligor risk rating (ORR), mapped to an estimated probability of default (PD).
+- Obligor Risk Rating (ORR), mapped to an estimated PD.
 The PD validation is done internally to ensure the rating continues to be predictive of default and differentiates borrowers based on their ability to service their obligations.
-This is further reinforced with a rating validation/ back testing.

-- Facility risk rating (FRR) for each transaction is mapped to Basel II loss given defaults (LGDs) grades. - Both the ORR and FRR produce the expected loss % (EL), which is the product of the PD and LGD i.e. EL =f(PD, LDG).
-The EL represents the risk premium, which is useful for transaction pricing under the risk-based pricing.
+This will be further reinforced with a rating validation/back testing. - Facility Risk Rating (FRR) for each transaction is mapped to Basel II Loss Given Defaults (LGDs) grades. - Both the ORR and FRR produce the Expected Loss % (EL) which is the product of the PD and LGD.i.e.
+EL =f(PD, LDG).
+The EL represents the risk premium which is useful for transaction pricing under the Risk-Based pricing.

 The use of internal ratings system is strategic for the Group.
-The internal ratings system will utimately be used for capital computation under the Internal ratings based (IRB) approach foundation IRB and advanced IRB and the allocation of capital/computation of economic profit across business lines based on Basel II principles.
+The internal ratings system will utimately be used for capital computation under the Internal Ratings Based Approach - Foundation IRB and Advanced IRB and the allocation of capital/computation of economic profit across business lines based on Basel II principles.